Biological Sciences: Marine Biology (M.S.)

-- Core Course.
-Introductory Graduate Seminar (Introductory Graduate Seminar (BIOL 901).
-This first-semester course focuses on key information and skills for a successful transition into the graduate program, familiarizing students with program requirements and faculty and providing an opportunity to meet others in their cohort.
+- Core Course: Introductory Graduate Seminar (BIOL 901), this first-semester course focuses on key information and skills for a successful transition into the graduate program, familiarizing students with program requirements and faculty and providing an opportunity to meet others in their cohort.

 - Competency in experimental design and analysis.
 This may be fulfilled by previous graduate coursework (as determined by the student’s advisor and committee), or by taking one graduate-level course.
 Two advanced courses in experimental design and analysis are offered, normally in alternate years.
-The first is Applied Biostatistics II (Applied Biostatistics II (BIOL 811), and the second is Design, Analysis and Interpretation of Experiments (Design, Analysis, and Interpretation of Experiments (BIOL 933).
-Either course, or an equivalent approved by the student’s advisor and committee (e.g. Analysis of Ecological Communities and Complex Data (NR 909), can be used to fulfill this competency requirement.
+The first is Experimental Design & Analysis (BIOL 811), and the second is Design, Analysis, and Interpretation of Experiments (ANFS 933).
+Either course, or an equivalent approved by the student’s advisor and committee e.g. Analysis of Ecological Communities and Complex Data (NR 909), can be used to fulfill this competency requirement.

-Electives.
-Students will work with their advisor and committee to identify additional courses appropriate for their area of specialization and their career objectives.
-Recommendations often include coursework in professional writing and communication: Scientific Writing (Writing and Publishing Science (BIOL 902) is taught fall semester, and open to students at any stage of the program.
-Scientific Communication (Scientific Communication (BIOL 950) is usually taught in spring.
-A course in Grant Writing (Grant Writing (NR 905) is offered by the Department of Natural Resources.
+Electives: Students will work with their advisor and committee to identify additional courses appropriate for their area of specialization and their career objectives.
+Recommendations often include coursework in professional writing and communication: Scientific Writing - Writing and Publishing Science (BIOL 902) is taught fall semester, and open to students at any stage of the program.
+Scientific Communication (BIOL 950) is usually taught in spring.
+Grant Writing (NR 905) is offered by the Department of Natural Resources.

 All students in the Biological Sciences Program are expected to present their research in public seminars (including the UNH Graduate Research Conference), and acquire teaching and/or mentoring experience.